 After conquering interview day, creating the perfect rank order list becomes the next priority for fourth years in the residency application process.
 Some students and residency programs will write letters indicating a strong intent to rank each other highly.

-AOA and NRMP Match policies allow program directors and students to express interest in each other.
+NRMP Match policies allow program directors and students to express interest in each other.
 Non-binding statements such as, “We plan on ranking you highly,” or “We hope to work with you next year,” are sometimes misinterpreted by students, who then think they have a guaranteed match.

 “The Match is a hard time.
 Students want to match and program directors want to have all their spots filled with their top applicants,” John Ashurst, DO, emergency medicine program director of Kingman Regional Medical Center in Kingman, Arizona, says.
 “Take everything with a grain of salt.”

 Here’s a breakdown of letters program directors and students will send each other:

 The thank you note

 For Dr. Ashurst, thank you notes serve as a nice gesture, but some of his colleagues look favorably on receiving a handwritten note.